ncuskey/silver-umbrella/codemap.md

 ### Current State
 - Single-page application with tabbed interface
-- GrammarBot API integration for professional spell checking
+- LanguageTool service integration for professional spell checking
 - Interactive UI with clickable carets and tokens
 - Client-side only (no backend integration)
 - Responsive design with mobile support